Tony Hawk: Ride: Reception

 Tony Hawk: Ride received negative reviews from critics.
 The Metacritic average score of 46, 44, and 47 for the Xbox 360, PlayStation 3, and Wii versions respectively indicates "generally unfavorable reviews".
 GameTrailers gave Tony Hawk: Ride a score 4.6 and named it Most Disappointing Game of 2009, while IGN gave the game a 5.0.
 Both G4TV and Giant Bomb rated it 1/5.
 GameSpot gave it a 3.5/10, with the only positive emblem the game received being that the peripheral was "sturdy".

 GamesRadar gave the game 4/10.
 They also named it the worst game of the year, using its skateboard peripheral as the trophy for the "Anti-Awards" feature.
 Game Informer gave it a 5.75, remarking that "as a skateboarder and as a gamer, Tony Hawk: Ride is a curious idea but a letdown in practice.
 The huge level of frustration is not worth the time it takes to master the awkward gameplay idiosyncrasies".

 Sales

 In the first month of its U.S. release, Tony Hawk: Ride sold 114,000 copies.

 Sequel

 Tony Hawk revealed that a sequel to Tony Hawk: Ride was already planned prior to the first game's release in November.
 Snowboarding and surfing were mentioned as possible priorities.
 He confirmed that he was working with Robomodo on the sequel in January 2010.

 Activision Publishing's CEO, Mike Griffith, said that "it took longer to optimize the hardware, leaving less time to optimize the software", when asked about the development of the original game.
-A new title, Tony Hawk: Shred, was revealed in spring 2010.
+A new title, Tony Hawk: Shred, was released in October 2010.
 It also used the Ride peripheral, but a new design was featured on top of the board.